dermatologist/cql-exec-vsac/README.md

 ### *This fork adds experimental support for other FHIR Endpoints as ValueSet sources!*
 FHIR Endpoints can be specified by passing the `fhirBaseUrl` parameter to the `ensureValueSetsWithAPIKey` or via the `FHIR_BASE_URL` environment variable.
-(Note that the `fhirBaseUrl` parameter is optional and the UMLS key is ignored when used with an external FHIR server URL)
+(Note that the `fhirBaseUrl` parameter is optional and the UMLS key is ignored when used with an external FHIR server URL).
+[See also, cql-execution with LLM support!](https://github.com/dermatologist/cql-execution)

 # CQL Execution VSAC Code Service